first class around the world leading luxury travel magazine

 (Vietnam)

-LA VILLA - THIERRY MOUNON (*****L): For several years, this remarkable establishment has held the esteemed title of the finest French restaurant in Ho Chi Minh City, as voted by Tripadvisor.
-Such an accolade is no small feat in a city renowned for its culinary prowess, boasting an best gastronomic gastro gourmet restaurants in saigon la villa thierry mounon michelin guide red guideabundance of exquisite dining options.
-This recognition is further solidified by its inclusion in the prestigious 2023 edition of the Michelin Red Guide for Hanoi & Ho Chi Minh City—an honor that, by all indications, could well have earned it at least one coveted Michelin star.
-Nestled within the upscale enclave of District 2, this opulent pool villa not only offers a gastronomic haven but also obviates the need for a transcontinental journey to Paris.
-Its strategic location, a mere 15-minute taxi ride away from the tourist hub of District 1, has the remarkable ability to transport one's senses to the very heart of France.
+LA VILLA - THIERRY MOUNON (*****L): For more than a decade, this illustrious establishment has held the mantle of Ho Chi Minh City’s preeminent French dining haven, as recognized by the discerning palates of Tripadvisor.
+Such an accolade is no small feat in a metropolis renowned for its best gastronomic gastro gourmet restaurants in saigon la villa thierry mounon michelin guide red guideculinary excellence, where a constellation of gastronomic gems shines brightly.
+This eminence is further cemented by its inclusion in the 2025 Michelin Red Guide for Hanoi and Ho Chi Minh City—a distinction that hints at a potential Michelin star.
+Nestled in the refined environs of District 2, this elegant pool villa offers an epicurean sanctuary, sparing one the arduous journey to Paris.
+Just a fifteen-minute carriage ride from the bustling heart of District 1, it transports the senses to the very soul of France.

 Warmly recommended.